For Media

 About ZeroV

-ZeroV is the statewide coalition dedicated to creating safe lives and thriving futures for survivors of IPV and their children.
-We are grounded in the belief that IPV is interconnected with all other forms of violence in a larger pattern of systemic oppression.
-We will only fully eliminate IPV when we change the cultural and social norms that allow and sanction it.
+ZeroV is the federally designated state domestic violence coalition for Kentucky, dedicated to creating safe lives and thriving futures for survivors of IPV and their children.
+We are grounded in the belief that IPV is interconnected with all other forms of violence, and we will only fully eliminate IPV when we change the cultural and social norms that allow and sanction it.

 ZeroV believes a world safe for survivors is safe for everybody and that the responsibility of creating this world rests with each of us.
 As a Kentucky united against violence, our work will persist until the violence in our state is ZERO.